SpunkyBot/spunkybot/README.md

 	- `seta g_loghits "1"`
 - The Spunky Bot settings are configured in the file `/conf/settings.conf`
 - In-game displayed rules are contained in the file `/conf/rules.conf`
-	- If you do not want to display rules, set the value `show_rules=0` in the file `/conf/settings.conf`
+	- If you do not want to display rules, set the value `show_rules=0` in the config file `/conf/settings.conf`
 - Run the bot: `python spunky.py`

 **_First start instruction:_**